-2.1C In Remote Area, Duct Outlet Only
+2.1D In Remote Area, Duct Outlet Only

+A simpler remote installation method than the one above uses ducting only between the HI-E Dry 195 discharge and the humid room; the HI-E Dry 195 inlet draws air from the room in which it's located.
 This works well if there is an adequate air flow path between the two rooms; e.g., high door undercut, louvered door or wall grill.
+This eliminates the need to remote mount the humidity control.
 There are several potential disadvantages to using this method.
 First, humid air is drawn into the room where the HI-E Dry 195 is located.
 Second, to accurately sense humidity, the blower in the HI-E Dry 195 may need to run continuously to draw air from the humid room into the HI-E Dry 195 room.
 Third, a slight negative pressure is created in the room with the HI-E Dry 195 which could back draft open combustion devices located there.
 If such devices are present, call the factory for specific instructions before using this installation method or consider the option below.

-2.1D In Remote Area, Duct Inlet Only
+2.1E In Remote Area, Duct Inlet Only

 When the HI-E Dry 195 is located in a room separate from the main area to be dehumidified, it may be desirable to dehumidify and/or slightly pressurize that room.
 Pressurization assures that open combustion devices do not back draft as would be the case if the room was sufficiently de-pressurized.
 This can be accomplished by installing a duct from the humid room to the HI-E Dry 195 inlet and by allowing the HI-E Dry 195 to discharge the dehumidified air into the room in which it's located.
 An adequate air flow path must exist between the two rooms for this method to work well.
+An additional humidity control may need to be mounted in the humid area and wired to the HI-E Dry 195 to accurately maintain the desired humidity.
+Local electrical codes must be followed when wiring the control.